 About Tanzania

-With a population approaching 55 million people comprised of several ethnic, linguistic and religious groups, Tanzania is one of the most politically stable countries in Africa.
+With a population of approximately 67 million people, comprised of several ethnic, linguistic and religious groups, Tanzania is widely regarded as one of the most politically stable countries in Africa.

-Tanzania is governed by a presidential republic headed by President John Magufuli.
+Tanzania is governed by a presidential republic headed by President Samia Suluhu Hassan, who took office in March 2021 following the death of former President John Magufuli.

-The country relies on agriculture, tourism and mining for the majority of its Gross Domestic Product (GDP).
-The country has a promising growing middle class, however many Tanzanians rely on subsistence farming.
+The country’s economy relies heavily on agriculture, tourism and mining, which contribute significantly to its Gross Domestic Product (GDP).
+Tanzania has a growing middle class, although many Tanzanians still rely on subsistence farming and small-scale agriculture for their livelihoods.

-Tanzanian people are generally very friendly and welcoming to foreigners.
-The country itself is beautiful and diverse; you can relax on a beach in Zanzibar and explore Stonetown; swim with whale sharks off Mafia island; climb to the roof of Africa, Kilimanjaro’s Uhuru Peak; visit Jane Goodall’s wild chimpanzees in Gombe; visit the Selous, Africa’s largest game reserve; and of course experience Tanzania’s famous safaris in the Serengeti and the magical Ngorongoro Crater.
+Tanzanians are generally very friendly and welcoming to foreigners.
+The country itself is beautiful and diverse: visitors can relax on the beaches of Zanzibar and explore historic Stone Town, swim with whale sharks off Mafia Island, climb to the “Roof of Africa” at Mount Kilimanjaro and its summit Uhuru Peak, visit the chimpanzees studied by Jane Goodall in Gombe Stream National Park, explore Nyerere National Park, and experience world-famous safaris in the Serengeti National Park and the spectacular Ngorongoro Crater.

 All images © Julia Murcia, Lumière Media